+If you get Universal Credit (UC), Support for Mortgage Interest is part of your housing payment and not a separate benefit.
 Support for Mortgage Interest is normally paid direct to your lender.

-Your payments can begin:
+Your payments can start:

-- From the date you start getting Pension Credit
+- from the date you start getting Pension Credit

-- After you have received 9 Universal Credit payments in a row
+- after you have received 9 Universal Credit payments in a row

-- After you have received any other qualifying benefit for 39 weeks in a row (around 9 months)
+- after you have received any other qualifying benefit for 39 weeks in a row (around 9 months).